mallahova/article_retrieval_system/report.md

 ## Future Development

-- **Performance Optimization**: Investigate techniques to enhance the performance and efficiency of chunking, embedding, and reranking processes, especially for larger setups involving over 100,000 chunks.
-Consider utilizing the Vector database/index for improved scalability and speed.
+- **Performance Optimization**: Investigate techniques to enhance the performance and efficiency of chunking, embedding, and reranking processes, especially for larger setups involving over 100,000 chunks, for wich utilizing the Vector database/index results with improved scalability and speed.

 - **OOP implementation**: Develop a class structure to organize and manage the various components and processes involved in the system's tasks.
 This will improve code modularity, reusability, and maintainability.